Correlational Research: The What, The How, and The Why

 1. When you are looking to determine whether there is some kind of a relationship between two variables, but you don’t expect it to be causal.

 Let’s say that you want to find out whether people with lower income are more likely to smoke cigarettes.
-While you don’t assume that income causes smoking (or the other way around), finding a relationship between the two could help better understand factors that influence people’s nicotine intake choices.
+While you don’t assume that income causes smoking, you can still find a relationship between the two.
+Understanding this connection helps you better grasp the factors that influence people’s nicotine intake choices.

-Another example – let’s say you’re looking to learn whether there’s any correlation between people’s marital status and which political option they are in favor of.
-Even though your premise is not that being married causes people to vote in a certain way, it’s highly probable that both of these variables are influenced by other factors like age, ethnicity, ideology, religion, socioeconomic situation, and more.
-So if there’s a correlation between marital status and political views, you can explore some other related factors as well to try to predict voting patterns.
+Another example — let’s say you’re looking to learn whether there’s any correlation between marital status and political preferences.
+Even though being married doesn’t cause people to vote in a certain way, both variables are likely influenced by other factors.
+These include age, ethnicity, ideology, religion, and socioeconomic status.
+If there’s a correlation between marital status and political views, you can explore these related factors.
+This will help you try to predict voting patterns more accurately.

 correlation

-For example, if you conduct research to determine whether passive smoking can lead to asthma in children, it would of course be unethical to conduct such an experiment that would involve exposing children to cigarette smoke on purpose.
+For example, you might research whether passive smoking leads to asthma in children.
+It would be completely unethical to expose children to cigarette smoke on purpose for an experiment.

-A workaround would be to do correlational research to discover whether children whose parents are smokers are more likely to be diagnosed with asthma than those whose parents don’t consume cigarettes.
+A better workaround is to conduct correlational research.
+You can discover whether children of smokers are more likely to have asthma than those whose parents don’t smoke.

 How to collect data for correlational research

-With correlational research, you are not allowed to manipulate any of the variables.
-But you’re free to collect the data in any way you find most purposeful.
-Here, we’re going to discuss some of the most common (and most reliable) data collection methods for correlational research – surveys, naturalistic observation, and secondary (archival) data.
+In correlational research, you are not allowed to manipulate any of the variables.
+However, you are free to collect data in any way you find most purposeful.
+Here, we will discuss some of the most reliable data collection methods.
+These include surveys, naturalistic observation, and secondary (archival) data.

 Surveys